As a Holt photographer my services include head shots, portraits, family photo shoots, model portfolios and Norfolk landscapes sold as wall art.

 The North Norfolk Railway runs 5 miles along “The Poppy Line” to the seaside town of Sheringham.
 It passes through some stunning coastal scenery.
 Steam trains operate daily in the summer months.
 Special events take place throughout the year.
 I love to walk from Holt to Sheringham mainly along the Norfolk Coast Path and to get the train back.

 The Queen Victoria Jubilee Lantern shown below is Blind Sam.

 Originally located in the Market Square to provide gas powered light, the lantern was moved to make way for the War Memorial shown below.
-If you are wondering why the lantern was called Blind Sam it was because the gas supply was sporadic and light from the lantern was unreliable.
+If you are wondering why the lantern is called Blind Sam it is because the gas supply was sporadic and light from the lantern was unreliable.